jamie-allen/cpu_caches/preso/presentation.md

 !SLIDE title-page
 ## CPU Caches
+.notes More and more of our runtime environment is becoming virtual, but it is important as engineers for us to understand the low level details of hardware for our software to run optimally.
+My goal is help everyone understand how each level of caching within a CPU works.
+I've capped the talk below virtual memory (memory management for multitasking kernels), as that is specific to the operating system running on the machine.

 Jamie Allen
 Typesafe
 jamie.allen@typesafe.com
 @jamie_allen

 !SLIDE transition=blindY
 # Data Locality
 .notes All algorithms are dominated by that - you have to send data somewhere to have an operation performed on it, and then you have to send it back to where it can be used.
 With spatial, what's important is that data which is required together is located together.
-The JVM does not guarantee this for an object instance.
+The JVM does not guarantee this for object instances, such as fields in a class.

 * Spatial - reused over and over in a loop, data accessed in small regions
 * Temporal - high probability it will be reused before long